The Best Things to do in Mysore: the heart of Karnataka

 Safety in Mysore

 I thought Mysore was a very safe city where common sense applies.
 It felt much more easygoing than other Indian cities and I had no problems.
-It’s better not to go out on your own at night, although the times I did with other people were perfectly fine.
+I am sure that things like petty theft do occur, especially in crowded areas or tourist hotspots.
+Simply keep your valuables in a safe place like you would in any big city.

 As a solo female traveller I felt comfortable in Mysore.
+I experienced much less hassle than I did in other cities like Delhi or Jaipur.
 Again, the more easygoing atmosphere makes it a great destination for woman travelling alone in India.
 That said, it helps to dress modestly.

 The best ways to get around in Mysore

-Uber is a good way to get around in Mysore, but India has its own similar business called Ola cabs that is even more popular.
-The good thing about both Ola and Uber is that it is cheaper than a tuk tuk and you do not need to negotiate the price.
+Uber and Ola: Uber is a good way to get around in Mysore, but India has its own similar business called Ola cabs that is even more popular.
+The good thing about both Ola and Uber is that it is cheaper than a tuk tuk and you do not need to negotiate the price or explain where you need to go.
 Both offer a pool option in which you share your ride with others that makes it even more affordable.

 Ola also has a tuk tuk option that is one of the best and most affordable way to travel for shorter distances.
 I never had to wait long for a Ola or Uber to come and most of the time when I ordered the pool option I had no other passengers.